Sign up to our Newsletter

 Step Two: Gain Useful Experience

-While it might be difficult to gain experience directly related to tax law, it’s essential you dedicate an adequate amount of time to extracurriculars, work, and volunteer endeavors to begin building your law school resume.
+While it might be difficult to gain experience directly related to tax law, you must dedicate an adequate amount of time to extracurriculars, work, and volunteer endeavors to begin building your law school resume.

 Choose activities you are genuinely interested in and plan to stick with throughout your undergrad or at least for a year.
-The admissions committee will appreciate depth more than breadth when reviewing your resume, so it’s essential you make a meaningful impact in all of these pursuits.
+The admissions committee will appreciate depth more than breadth when reviewing your resume, so you must make a meaningful impact in these pursuits.

 Step Two: Write the LSAT or GRE

-Depending on the school you’d like to go to, you’ll be given the option to write the LSAT or GRE.
+Depending on the school you’d like to attend, you’ll be allowed to write the LSAT or GRE.
 Ensure you review the content and format of both exams to determine which one you can score higher on.

-Regardless of which exam you choose, you must use reliable resources and stick to a comprehensive study plan that will get you to your target score!
-Your LSAT or GRE will play a substantial role in the admission committee’s selection process.
+Regardless of which exam you choose, you must use reliable resources and stick to a comprehensive study plan to get you to your target score!
+Your LSAT or GRE will substantially affect the admission committee’s selection process.

 Step Three: Go to Law School

-After accepting your offer, you’ll be spending the next three years completing a JD program.
-Since law school is known to be difficult, it’s essential you remain diligent and focused throughout these three years.
+After accepting your offer, you’ll spend the next three years completing a JD program.
+Since law school is difficult, you must remain diligent and focused throughout these three years.
 Your grades will determine the job prospects you have post-graduation!

 Step Four: Complete the MPRE Exam

-Aside from the LSAT, you’ll have to write the MPRE exam in order to prove you’re able to meet the ethical and professional standards required of a lawyer.
+Aside from the LSAT, you’ll have to write the MPRE exam to prove you can meet the ethical and professional standards required of a lawyer.

 Most law students write this exam during the second or third year of their JD, but you should choose a time that works best for you.
-While this exam is generally considered to be easy to study for, it’s essential you give yourself at least a few weeks to master the material.
+While this exam is generally considered easy to study for, you must give yourself at least a few weeks to master the material.

 Step Five: Consider an LLM in Tax Law